ThierryM1212/cyti/README.md

 For more than one token of if the token has a requirement on the token ID, one CYTI contract will be created per token request.

 ## Working with JSON file
-You can load and export a list of token definition in the UI to process the minting of several tokens in one transaction conveniently.
+You can load and export a list of token definition in the UI to process the minting of several tokens in one transaction.

 ## Details of token definition
 |Parameter|Description                                       |Requirement                                                    |Default  |